-Coming this fall!
-In-person, here in Central New Jersey.
-Starting with three sessions -- might be more if there is momentum.
+All year long - started in September, 2021, going through June, 2022: in-person, here in Central New Jersey.
 Do not need to be an East Brunswick resident or library card holder.

 Karen is an ordained Unitarian Universalist minister, a practicing Buddhist, and in her previous profession, a clinical social worker.

 The heart of her spiritual practice is Befriending Death.